 Prior to meetings of the Board of Directors, the external directors and external auditors are provided written reports incorporating any necessary information and items to be determined or investigated by the Board.
-The external Audit & Supervisory Board Members also convene regular monthly meetings of the Audit & Supervisory Board, which are attended by all auditors, where they exchange a wide range of information and opinions.
+The external Audit & Supervisory Board Members also convene regular monthly meetings of the Audit & Supervisory Board, which

-History of Initiatives to Strengthen Corporate Corporate Governance Structure Governance
+History of Initiatives to Strengthen Corporate > Corporate Governance Structure (as of end-March 2022) Governance

-2012 Introduction of executive officer system 2014 Election of one external director 2015 Compliance with the Corporate Governance Code Addition of one external director (total of 2 persons) Establishment of Advisory Committee on Personne and Committee on Compensation 2016 Evaluation of the effectiveness of the Board of Directors carried out Addition of one external director (total of 3 persons) 2018 Compliance with the revised Corporate Governance Code Addition of one external director (total of 4 persons) 2019 Election of a female director 2020 Reviewed number of members in Advisory Committee on Personnel and Committee on Compensation (2 internal directors and 3 external directors) 2021 Election of a female Audit & Supervisory Board Member
+2012 Introduction of executive officer system 2014 Election of one external director 2015 Compliance with the Corporate Governance Code Addition of one external director (total of 2 persons) Establishment of Advisory Committee on Personnel and Committee on Compensation 2016 Evaluation of the effectiveness of the Board of Directors carried out Addition of one external director (total of 3 persons) 2018 Compliance with the revised Corporate Governance Code Addition of one external director (total of 4 persons) 2019 • Election of a female director 2020 Reviewed number of members in Advisory Committee on Personnel and Committee on Compensation (2 internal directors and 3 external directors) 2021 Election of a female Audit &amp; Supervisory Board Member realize corporate management that is both responsive and highly efficient.
+The Board of Directors entrusts the execution of business to executive officers based on the management organization and segregation of duties.